connorswanson1/PythonWebApps/Superhero/ProjectPlan.md

 ## By Connor Swanson

+This Markdown illustrates our Project Plan followed in BACS 350, Python Web App Development.
 Client meetings were held after weeks 2, 4, 6, 8, 10, 12, and 14, denoted as milestones 1-7.

 ## Milestone 1 :
 ### DONE